 One evening she was in difficulties about the quarantine, which was enforced that year on the Italian frontier.
 The local doctor had gone down that morning to see the Italian doctor and arrange some details.
 "Then, perhaps, my dear," she said to her husband, "he is the quarantine."
 "No, my love," replied her husband.
-"The quarantine is not a person, it is a place where they put people"; but she would not be comforted, and suspected the quarantine as an enemy that might at any moment pounce out upon her and her parrots.
+"The quarantine is not a person, it is a place where they put people"; but she would not be comforted, and suspected the guarantine as an enemy that might at any moment pounce out upon her and her parrots.
 So a lady told me once that she had been in like trouble about the anthem.
 She read in her prayer-book that in choirs and places where they sing "here followeth the anthem," yet the person with this most mysteriously sounding name never did follow.
-They had a choir, and no one could say the church was not a place where they sang, for they did sing both chants and hymns.
+They had a choir, and no one could say the church was not a place where they sang, for they did sing--both chants and hymns.
 Why, then, this persistent slackness on the part of the anthem, who at this juncture should follow her papa, the rector, into the reading-desk?
 No doubt he would come some day, and then what would he be like?
 Fair or dark?
 Tall or short?
 Would he be bald and wear spectacles like papa, or would he be young and good-looking?
-Anyhow, there was no knowing what he might not do next.
+Anyhow, there was something wrong, for it was announced that he would follow, and he never did follow; therefore there was no knowing what he might not do next.